Okabe-Junya/Okabe-Junya/README.md

 ### Profile

-I am a student at Tsukuba University, and majoring in computer science.
+I am a student at University of Tsukuba, and majoring in computer science.

 ### I'm interested in